The Geek Life: Road Trekking (Mania.com)

 Movie: The Rocketeer (1991)

-I picked The Rocketeer because my first visit to the observatory was at night and, instantly, I started to look for the Nazi Zeppelin.
+I picked The Rocketeer because my first visit to the observatory was a night and instantly I started to look for the Nazi Zeppelin.
 The Griffith Observatory has been used over and over again as a Hollywood locale.
 James Dean even has a bust erected there to him for Rebel without a Cause (1955).
 If those two films aren’t enough for a visit, the tunnel you travel through to get there is the tunnel to Toon Town from Who Framed Roger Rabbit (1988) as well as the one Doc and Marty chase Biff through in Back to the Future Part 2 (1989).

 Location: Mount Rushmore, National Memorial, South Dakota